Suárez, Vidal score in Barcelona’s 2-1 fightback at Leganés

-MADRID (AP) — Luis Suárez and Arturo Vidal scored second-half goals to lead Barcelona’s recovery in a 2-1 win at last-place Leganés in the Spanish league on Saturday.
+MADRID (AP) — Luis Suárez and Arturo Vidal scored second-half goals to lead Barcelona’s recovery in a 2-1 win at last-placed Leganés in the Spanish league on Saturday.

 Suárez headed in a pass from Lionel Messi in the 53rd minute to cancel out Youssef En-Nesyri’s opener.
 Substitute Vidal put Barcelona in front after a defensive error with 11 minutes left.